alexpinette/SkyFix360/README.md

 `auto_fix.py`: contains the necessary functions for automatic horizon line correction on images and videos.
 `gui.py`: The main file that runs the PySimpleGUI GUI and emits the events for the corrections for images and videos.
 The file contains the main code for processing the input image/video and correcting the sky.
+`horizon_line_model_new14.h5`: The Artificial Intelligence model that will assist with the automatic correction processes.
 `requirements.txt`: The file containing the list of required dependencies.
 `LICENSE`: The file containing the license information for this project.
 `README.md`: The file you are currently reading, which contains information about the project and instructions on how to use it.